gimler/guzzle-docs/index.rst

 Guzzle Documentation
 ====================

-Guzzle is a PHP framework for building REST webservice clients.
+Guzzle is a PHP 5.3+ framework for HTTP and building RESTful web service clients.

 Tour
 ----

-Read the :doc:`tour <tour/index>` to get an overview at what you can do with Guzzle:

 .. toctree::
     :hidden: